ubccpsc/310/docs/26w1/project/d1-drop-in-a-feature.md

 ```

 Commit as you go, then push the branch and open a pull request (PR) on GitHub.
 Each push triggers a
-check that tells you whether your code is *gradeable*; to acutally recieve credit you **must merge
+check that tells you whether your code is *gradeable*; to actually recieve credit you **must merge
 your PR into `main` before the deadline**.
-Your grade will be provided after the deadline, so be sure
+Your autograded grade will be provided after the deadline, so be sure
 you check your PR carefully before merging.
 If you need to fix something after merging, you can open
 another PR on the same branch, and then merge it before the deadline.